tjd1234/cmpt120fall2022/lectures/lecture32/lecture32notes.md

         turtle.Screen().update() # refresh the screen to see what was drawn
 ```

-Here is a the final result:
+Here is the final result:

 ```python
 draw_tree(   0, -300, 20, 2)